justin-vanwinkle/fgauna12.github.io/_posts/2017-02-17-WhenUnitTestsAreUseless.markdown

 ### 2. Testing Units that Violate YAGNI

 As developers, we're amazing at solving phantom problems.
 We learn about a new fancy framework and we try to find ways to bring it into the application.
-We continously over abstract, over optimize, and we over complicate.
+We continuously over abstract, over optimize, and we over complicate.
 Myself included!

 One great way to do a litmus test is the _You Ain't Gonna Need It_ (YAGNI) principle.
 Borrowed from [Extreme Programming](https://en.wikipedia.org/wiki/Extreme_programming), it tells us to *not work on features not needed today.*
 For instance: